 Postgraduate Research Admissions

-- The student should submit a research proposal to the DTLP who will assess whether there is a faculty member who would be prepared or competent to supervise such proposal.
+- The prospective student should review the Law School's guidelines on "Writing A Research Proposal For Legal Postgraduate Research At The School Of Law".
+Following consultation with these guidelines, the student submit a research proposal and CV (listing all past academic performances) to the Law School who will assess whether there is a faculty member who would be prepared or competent to supervise such proposal.

 Detailed instructions relating to the online application process are available here.